 For instance, in studies published by the National Institutes of Health (NIH), results of HBOT clinical trials indicated that although it helped to slightly decrease mortality in children with traumatic brain injuries, it also increased the chances of a poor functional outcome.

-Research on HBOT published in the Modern Drug Discovery as well as by NHI concluded that that there was no significant difference between children with cerebral palsy who received HBOT when compared to a placebo group.
+Research on HBOT published in the Modern Drug Discovery as well as by NHI concluded that there was no significant difference between children with cerebral palsy who received HBOT when compared to a placebo group.

 Results of the study show that both groups showed significant improvements in the following areas: